What is a Clean Eating Challenge?

 Preheat oven to 325°F.

-Tip bag of prewashed kale into a large mixing bowl.
+Tip a bag of prewashed kale into a large mixing bowl.

 Combine garlic powder, ground cumin, and smoked paprika in a bowl until well combined to make a seasoning blend.